 Part two of the article on 1940s men’s fashion continues with a look at accessories in menswear.
-Men’s belts (or suspenders?), cufflinks, jewelry, eye glasses, sunglasses, pocket squares, watches, gloves, and scarves were all worn by men during the 1940s.
-These important parts of 1940s men’s clothing that are usually overlooked in discussions about men’s fashion.
+Men’s belts (or suspenders), cufflinks, jewelry, eye glasses, sunglasses, pocket squares, watches, gloves, and scarves were all worn by men during the 1940s.
+These are important parts of 1940s men’s clothing, but are usually overlooked in discussions about men’s fashion.
 1940s men’s accessories were often the only bit of bright color in his wardrobe.
-Many men in the early years collected matching sets of accessories even down to the underwear.
-This didn’t last long although coordinating two accessories to each other remained common practice.
+Many men in the early years collected matching sets of accessories, even down to the underwear.
+This didn’t last long, although coordinating two accessories to each other remained common practice.

 1940s Men’s Suspenders & Belts

-Men in the ’40s still wore both suspenders and belts although sales for suspenders declined greatly over the decade.
+Men in the ’40s still wore both suspenders and belts, although sales for suspenders declined greatly over the decade.
 Suspenders, also called braces, mostly still buttoned on with sliders to tighten or loosen them.
-Clip-on suspenders were an option as well just not as popular yet.
+Clip-on suspenders were an option as well, just not as popular yet.
 The first suspenders with stretch plastic elastic on the ends provided a bit more ease in movement, although it would be another decade before they became preferred over leather, nylon or cotton webbing.
-For dress suspenders, the width remained around an .75 to 1.3 inches and for work strength suspenders a 1.5 to 2 inch thickness was preferred.
+For dress suspenders, the width remained around 3/4″ to 1-1/3″ inches and for work strength suspenders a 1 1/2″ to 2″ thickness was preferred.
 Metal bits were often colored to match the straps.

 For men that choose suspenders, the look was anything but mundane.
 Instead, suspenders were designed in wide stripes, big checks, and other bold patterns.
 Popular colors were maroon, brown, blue, green with white or cream stripes.
 It wasn’t uncommon to buy suspenders, belts, socks, and ties in a matching set.
 Both Y, X and T shaped suspenders were worn in the 1940s.
 The fight to keep suspenders from sliding off shoulders was a daily battle.

 Men’s belts picked up in fashion in the 1930s and continued into the 1940s.
 At first they were thin and placed in the center of men’s wide waist bands.
-They were about .75 to 1.25 or so wide with small oval metal buckles that were often covered in matching leather.
-Some more youthful designs featured clear plastic buckles with specs of glitter.
-Leather belts were tan, brown or black and could be plain or pebbled, braided or tooled with Western embossing.
-The Western motif with silver buckles was trendy on all men, country or city.
+They were about 3/4″ to 1-1/4″ or so wide with small oval metal buckles that were often covered in matching leather.
+Some more youthful designs featured clear plastic buckles with specks of glitter.
+Leather belts were tan, brown, or black and could be plain, pebbled, braided, or tooled with Western embossing.
+The Western motif with silver buckles was trendy on all men, country and city.

 Sportier belts were either made of woven nylon or lined with nylon behind the leather.
 It was a more casual style, perfect for sport shirts and colored pants.
 Military style belt buckles were also a casual look, many times with a stamped initial on the face.